silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

   this in your _ss_environment: define('SS_SPHINX_TCP_PORT', 5000);
 * Make sure your database string in _ss_environment has the port number included i.e. define('SS_DATABASE_SERVER', 'localhost:8889');

+If you are using Windows:
+Sphinx runs as a service on windows.
+This service needs to be controllable by the user the webserver acts as.
+This module provides a Sphinx/install task which will install & adjust the permissions of a sphinx service as required by the most common configuration under windows.

 ## Refresh Configuration and Reindex